lcrasovan/pythonLab/README.md

 # Python laboratory - code here is tested with Python 2.7.1

-### MySQL connector that gets image names ans more info
+### Image quality check process: getimagesize.py

-### Get image size from the first 1024 bytes of the file
+The following problem is solved:

-### If image is too small, put its name in a local file for further info
+Loop through all images  - get names from MySQL database Get image size without downloading it (they are HQ images - 4000 x 3000 pixels) from the first 1024 bytes of the file If image is too small, put its name in a local file for further info